TheOdinProject/css-exercises/CONTRIBUTING.md

 #### [TOP Curriculum Repo](https://github.com/TheOdinProject/curriculum)

 When submitting a PR for a new lesson, or when you are making significant changes to an existing lesson, you must follow our [Layout Style Guide](https://github.com/TheOdinProject/curriculum/blob/main/LAYOUT_STYLE_GUIDE.md).
 This helps ensure the layout and formatting is consistent across our lessons.

+If you're new to contributing to open-source, or if you just want to make a really quick change, you can click the "Improve this lesson on GitHub" link found at the end of each lesson instead of going through the methods described later in this guide.

 ### Check Before Doing Anything